Menu

 And keep in mind that in such a room – a small room under 150 sq. ft. - they need to be run on maximum fan speed to be effective.
 For the Dyson Hot+Cool Formaldehyde, for example, that’s fan speed 10 with a noise output of approx. 59 dB and a power draw of approx. 23 watts.
 For comparison, the top rated Winix 5500-2 outputs at slightly more than 100 CFM on a medium setting (it outputs at 250 CFM on its highest fan speed) where it makes less than 50 dB of noise and draws less than 10 watts of power.

-If you were to run a Dyson air purifier on a lower setting than max – let’s say, fan speed 7 or 5 – it would not be able to lower particle concentration effectively in even a small 100 sq. ft. room.
+If you were to run the same Dyson air purifier on a lower setting than max – let’s say, fan speed 7 or 5 – it would not be able to lower particle concentration effectively in even a small 100 sq. ft. room.
 What do we mean by “effectively”?
 It would not be able to lower particle concentration in the room fast enough to maintain a particle concentration less than what you could accomplish with an HVAC system equipped with a good filter.
 And if you’re going through all the trouble of buying an air purifier to begin with, you certainly want your air purifier to perform better than your HVAC system in cleaning the air in your home.

 2. Dysons are a poor value

-The least expensive Dyson air purifiers retail in the $300 to $400 range.
-The most expensive models are upwards of $900 or more.
+The least expensive Dysons with a hoop at the top retail in the $300 to $400 range.
+The most expensive models are upwards of $1,000 (the PH04 retails for $1,000).

 The bottom line: if you’re strictly looking for an air purifier (and not an appliance that also cools, heats, or humidifies) – Dyson air purifiers are a really poor value.